 The low brown building also revealed an extensive array of railway memorabilia that was amazing to see, a lot of this equipment is long gone from memory, but lives on in heritage rail and museums.

 I must admit I know nothing about signalling, and semaphores were long gone by the time I was an appy, but in some of the more rural areas of South Africa they survived for many years.
 Unfortunately a site like this would be a prime target for the scrap metal thieves that exist back home.
+I was amazed to find out that they still use semaphore signals in the Worcester area.

 This line extends from Salisbury, through Romsey, Southampton, Southampton Parkway, Eastleigh, Chandlers Ford and back to Romsey with all stations inbetween.
 It is not electrified, so everything here is diesel powered.
 The station does not see to much traffic either, but I believe at one point this was a very busy goods line.
 Of course a lot of traffic was on this line during war time, and a plaque on the station testifies to that.